justin0979/jbook-cra/README.md

 # Interactive Coding Environment

-Application that is able to create text cells and code cells with a preview window beside each cell.
-Multiple languages will be able to be configured into this environment.
+React application that is able to locally (on the user's personal machine) create text cells and code cells with a preview window beside each cell.
+Multiple programming languages will be able to be configured into this environment.

 ## Challenges